 5. Natural Disasters

 Wildfires, floods, tornadoes, ice storms and other natural disasters can easily wipe out small businesses and force them to close.
 Natural disasters and severe weather events are increasing across Canada.
-According to the Insurance Bureau of Canada, severe weather and natural disasters caused over $3.1 billion in insured damage in 2023.
+According to the Insurance Bureau of Canada, insured damages caused by severe weather and natural disasters caused over $8 billion in 2024 – the highest total in Canadian history(!).

 Commercial property insurance covers damages to business properties, their contents and inventories caused by natural disasters.